Pylons/pyramid/docs/narr/assets.rst

 There is a second form of asset specification: a *relative* asset specification.
-Instead of using an "absolute" asset specification which includes the package name, in certain circumstances you can omit the package name.
+Instead of using an "absolute" asset specification which includes the package name, in certain circumstances you can omit the package name from the specification.
 For example, you might be able to use ``templates/mytemplate.pt`` instead of ``myapp:templates/some_template.pt``.
 Such asset specifications are usually relative to a "current package."
-The "current package" is usually the package which contains the code that *uses* the asset specification.
+The "current package" is usually the package which contains the code that *uses* the asset specification.  :app:`Pyramid` APIs which accept relative asset specifications typically describe what the asset is relative to in their individual documentation.

 .. index::
    single: add_static_view